jollactic/Modelling_course/_sources/Mechanical/overview.md

 In condensed matter physics, the equation of state is a mathematical expression that relates the pressure, volume, and temperature of a material.
 It is an essential tool for understanding the thermodynamic behavior of solids under different conditions.
 There are several equations of state available for solids, each with its own set of assumptions and limitations.
 In this answer, we will provide an overview of the Birch-Murnaghan equation of state.

-The Birch-Murnaghan equation of state is a widely used equation of state for solids that was first proposed by J. D. Birch in 1947 and later extended by F. D. Murnaghan in 1944.
+The Birch-Murnaghan equation of state is a widely used equation of state for solids that was first proposed by J. D. Birch in 1947 and based on work by F. D. Murnaghan published in 1944.
 The equation relates the pressure (P) and volume (V) of a solid to its equilibrium volume (V0), bulk modulus (K0), and its derivative with respect to pressure (K'0).
 The equation is given by:

 $$
 \\